-Our engineering grade measurement device checks the levelness of the floor at approximately 20+ locations – we measure elevation differences in the finished flooring and even make adjustments at areas where the floor thickness changes.
-If the levelness is off by more than the construction tolerance then there is a chance that there is a foundation concern – and we will let our clients know.
-Another way to think about how foundations crack is the “cracker analogy”: large sections of concrete are similar to crackers in that they can flex some but after too much strain they will eventually crack (aka “cracked slab”).
-If we encounter abnormal out of levelness, a foundation specialist and/or structural engineer should be consulted to investigate further.
-Most of the homes we inspect are within the construction tolerance and there’s a high probability that there is no underlying problem…in other words “piece of of mind” from buying the “worst case scenario”.
+Many potential homebuyers might be surprised to learn that nearly all inspection companies rely solely on a visual inspection to assess the condition of the foundation.
+Our manometer survey actually measures the levelness of the slab foundation at approximately 25 different locations – we carefully measure the finished flooring and even make adjustments at areas where the floor thickness changes.
+If the levelness is off by 1 or more inches then there is a good chance that there is a foundation concern.
+Another way to think about it this is: large slabs of steel-reinforced concrete can flex a little but after more than 1 inch of flex they will likely crack (aka “cracked slab”).
+If we encounter severe out of levelness a geotechnical and/or structural engineer should be consulted to investigate foundation problems.

 Contact Us When You Need The Following:

-- Foundation Inspection
+- Slab Foundation Inspection

-- Full Home Inspection
+- Home Inspection

-- Structural Home Inspection
+- Structural Inspection

 - Roof Inspection

-- Apartment Inspection
+- Plumbing Inspection

-- Infrared Home Inspection
+- Infrared Inspection

-- Real Estate Inspection Services
+- Electrical Inspection

-- Home Inspection For Buyers
+- Attic Inspection

-- Property Inspection Service
+- Mechanical Inspection